conversejs/converse.js/docs/source/translations.rst

 Making translations file for a new language
 -------------------------------------------

-To create a new translations file for a language in which converse.js is not yet translated into, do the following
+To create a new translations file for a language in which Converse is not yet translated into, do the following

 .. note:: In this example we use Polish (pl), you need to substitute 'pl' to your own language's code.